pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) string

-   This is the full path to where your PyBlosxom flavours are kept.
+   This is the full path to where your Pyblosxom flavours are kept.

-   If you do not set the ``flavourdir``, then PyBlosxom will look for your flavours and templates in the datadir alongside your entries.
+   If you do not set the ``flavourdir``, then Pyblosxom will look for your flavours and templates in the datadir alongside your entries.

    ..
 Note::